 A number of senior students are involved every year in the primary schools Mathletics competition at Havelock North Intermediate.
 This is an excellent event that tests a student’s computation and problem-solving skills.
 Some students are also involved in international ICAS Competitions.

 Science and technology have a strong place in the Haumoana School curriculum.
-Digital technologies and the new curriculum are an area of school-wide development and inquiry for 2019.
+Digital Technologies are an area of school-wide development and inquiry for 2019 with investment in teacher knowledge and tools within the school.

 Haumoana School is proud to have been Hawke’s Bay’s pilot school for the Garden to Table Programme.
 Garden to Table aims to change the way children approach and think about food.
-Our children have been joining children across the country as they enthusiastically get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.
-Combining Hands-on learning and life-skills at the same time is a perfect vehicle for rich and purposeful learning.
+Our children have been leading the way as they enthusiastically get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.
+Combining hands-on learning and life-skills at the same time is a perfect vehicle for rich and purposeful learning.

 We are fortunate to have Kay Foley as our Reading Recovery teacher available to students for two hours per day.
 This is funded by the Board of Trustees and the Ministry of Education and accelerates reading progress who those who would most benefit.
 Entry is based on the results of the 6 Year Surveys and regular attendance and parental support are essential to the success of the programme.